koendv/openscad-raspberrypi/README.md

 ./OpenSCAD-aarch64.AppImage
 ```
 Run the AppImage on a clean install of the operating system to check all dependencies have been caught.

+### 32-bit version

+The 32-bit version for Raspberry Pi OS 2021-01-11-raspios-buster-armhf differs in that Qt5, lib3mf and QScintilla have been [compiled from source](https://github.com/koendv/qt5-opengl-raspberrypi).

 ## Credits
 After a patch by Josef Pavlik